 Book of Kells high-resolution images

-This set of hand drawn royalty free stock images from the Celtic Illuminated Manuscripts Collection are available as CD collections in EPS, WMF, GIF and high resolution TIFF at 600 dpi and/or as instant download in EPS and WMF formats.
+This set of hand drawn royalty free stock images from the Celtic Illuminated Manuscripts Collection are available in EPS and WMF formats.

 Irish Celtic invitations clip art

 From our illuminated manuscript art resources this is a special collection of Irish decorative graphics for invitations, it includes decorative illustrations borders, illuminated capital letters, the decorative font and decorative graphic elements to design engagement and wedding invitations reproducing the style of the ancient Celtic art of the manuscripts.
 Irish Celtic vector graphics eps clip art for engagement and wedding invitations and announcements, wedding reception clip cards, place markers, save the date, unity candle decoration, etc. A sample image of what can be achieved using this collection can be seen in this page.

 The Book of Kells at the library of the Trinity College, Dublin Ireland